 Known as The Funk Zone, it was originally an industrial area taken over by artists who have turned the abandoned warehouses into studios.
 In addition to artist galleries you’ll find wineries, tasting rooms, farm-to-table restaurants, unique shops, a micro brewery and Santa Barbara’s first distillery.

 Wildly popular with tourists on holidays and weekends, locals love it too.
-I have no trouble getting my Santa Barbara friends to spend a day with me in the Funk Zone.
+I have no trouble getting my local friends to spend a day with me in the Santa Barbara Funk Zone.

 I’ve been traveling to Santa Barbara for over fifteen years, and though it is undeniably beautiful it can be very quiet.
 The Funk Zone definitely adds to Santa Barbara’s fun factor.

-In addition to wine tasting, one of my favorite things to do in the Funk Zone is to simply walk around and look at the street art, murals and graffiti, and talk to the pop-up vendors.
+In addition to exploring Santa Barbara wineries, one of my favorite things to do in the Funk Zone is to simply walk around and look at the street art, murals and graffiti, and talk to the pop-up vendors.

 But, back to the wine tasting.
 The Funk Zone is part of Santa Barbara’s Urban Wine Trail (more about that in future articles).
 Approximately half of the twenty plus tasting rooms that comprise the Urban Wine Trail, can be found in the The Funk Zone.
 And the beauty of it all, it’s 100% pedestrian friendly.
 Enjoying a great day of culture and wine tasting in Santa Barbara couldn’t be easier.